• Skip to primary navigation

 Eggs

-Despite being an ornamental breed, Salmon Faverolles are fantastic egg layers.
-Fortunately, breeding for the show ring has not really hindered their production levels.
+Despite being an ornamental breed, Salmon Faverolles are not only good egg layers, their egg laying ability is fantastic!
+Fortunately, breeding for the show ring has not really hindered their egg production levels.

 You can expect your hens to reliably lay around 4 medium size, light brown or light pink eggs per week.
 As an added bonus, this breed matures earlier than many other breeds.
 So you can expect to start getting eggs as early as 6 months from when they hatch.